TseleMolelekoa/Intro-to-Python/README.md

 if-elif-else

 Simple if: If statements are control flow statements that help us to run a particular code, but only when a certain condition is met or satisfied.
 A simple if only has one condition to check.

+## 2. Repetition

+A repetition statement is used to repeat a group(block) of programming instructions.

+In Python, we generally have two loops/repetitive statements:

+for loop

+while loop

+for loop: A for loop is used to iterate over a sequence that is either a list, tuple, dictionary, or a set.
+We can execute a set of statements once for each item in a list, tuple, or dictionary.

+while loop: In Python, while loops are used to execute a block of statements repeatedly until a given condition is satisfied.
+Then, the expression is checked again and, if it is still true, the body is executed again.
+This continues until the expression becomes false.